 It is interesting to note that most post- menopausal women who are experiencing hair loss have an adrenal function problem.
 Hair loss is a sign of excessive androgen.
 Some women tend to produce too much androstenedione, which then gets converted into estrone and testosterone.
 Testosterone in turn is converted into DHT, the more potent form of testostorone largely responsible for excessive hair loss.
 Estriol can be given to offset the testosterone effects as estrogen balances testosterone in the body.
 Cortisol can be considered when closely supervised and used for a short period of time.
 It keeps the adrenal glands from getting stuck in the androgen part of the stress cycle if indeed it is in that state.
 Cortisol also complements the use of progesterone as well.
 The effective cocktail therefore consists of estriol, cortisol and progesterone.
 Each of these hormones, especially cortisol, has their own side-effects.
 Knowing what to use and when to use is critical, or hair loss could worsen.

-Any serious attempt to normalize this axis should consider adrenal recovery as the first step.
+Any serious attempt to normalize this axis should consider adrenal fatigue treatment as the first step.
 Adrenal normalization should precede hormone modulation.
 The adrenal glands deal with the daily stresses of life.
 A woman must normalize her adrenal glands in order to have a total body hormonal balance.
 In fact, replacement of deficient hormones alone without addressing the overall health of the adrenal gland is a band-aid approach and is often ineffective in the long run.
 The normalization process can begin with investigating and eliminating stressors.
 Stressors are often chronic in nature, and can be related to lifestyle, dietary, mental, and inflammatory causes.
 Women with heavy menstrual bleeding and adrenal exhaustion can normalize their adrenal functions with natural compounds to boost internal cortisol production, adequate sleep, proper diet, and nutritional supplementation before considering progesterone therapy.
 Exogenous cortisol replacement should only be considered as a last resort due to its long term negative effects.

 Often times, the use of anti-depressants, thyroid replacements, and ovarian hormones often make women with OAT axis imbalance worse.
 Estrogen replacement often becomes ineffective, and symptoms of estrogen dominance like hot flashes, weight gain at the hips, water retention, and moodiness are commonly observed despite normal estrogen levels.
 Patients become frustrated as it seems that nothing can help when a downward spiral of multiple symptoms commonly surface: depression, insomnia, fatigue, metabolic and hormonal imbalances.
 Failing conventional therapy, many turn to natural compounds.
 It is not unusual to see many people take a full battery of these nutrients.
 For example, Vitamin C, DHEA, pregnenolone, natural progesterone, and natural thyroid replacement, just to name a few.
 In the beginning, this might be helpful.
 Unfortunately, a shot-gun approach by taking many nutrients seldom works and often backfires with time.
 The higher the dose the worse the patient can become.
 That is why chronic stress and Adrenal Fatigue can make one feel so rotten, like a slow-motion train wreck in progress.
 In severe cases, the patient often feels like the "walking dead" caught in a vicious downward cycle of deteriorating physical and emotional functions.